Error Amplification Limits ANN-to-SNN Conversion in Continuous Control: Conclusion

 \section{Conclusion}

-This work presents a systematic study of ANN-to-SNN conversion in continuous control and identify a fundamental limitation absent in classification and discrete control tasks: small approximation errors become temporally correlated through long-horizon interactions, inducing progressive state drift and severe performance degradation.
-To mitigate this effect, we propose Cross-Step Residual Potential Initialization, a training-free inference mechanism that suppresses cross-step error correlation.
-CRPI is compatible with diverse neuron models and conversion schemes, and consistently improves performance on MuJoCo and DeepMind Control benchmarks while preserving energy efficiency.
+This work presents a systematic study of ANN-to-SNN conversion in continuous control and identifies a fundamental limitation absent in classification and discrete control tasks: small approximation errors become temporally correlated through long-horizon interactions, inducing progressive state drift and severe performance degradation.
+To mitigate this effect, we propose Cross-Step Residual Potential Initialization, a gradient-free inference mechanism that suppresses cross-step error correlation.
+CRPI is compatible with diverse neuron models and conversion schemes, and consistently improves performance on MuJoCo and DMC benchmarks while preserving energy efficiency.
 Our findings position continuous control as a critical benchmark for evaluating ANN-to-SNN conversion, where even minor approximation errors can be greatly amplified and result in severe performance degradation.
+Future work will focus on developing adaptive tuning schemes for the correlation parameter $\alpha$ and extending the CRPI framework to broader sequential generation tasks vulnerable to error accumulation, such as language modeling and diffusion processes.